 Speaking in numbers, you can get an all-inclusive holiday in Punta Cana for as cheap as 60 USD per person per night – including all meals, drinks, entertainment and all the offers from the resort.
 Taxes and fees are included as well.
 That’s an amazing bargain compared to if you just would book an ordinary hotel and go dining at a decent restaurant plus have a drink at the bar.

-And while you have to lower your sights when booking the cheapest all-inclusive resorts in Punta Cana (check here on what it is easiest to save during your all-inclusive vacation), you can have a worry-free holiday as the quality in nearly all hotels is pretty good, especially the price-value ratio.
+And while you have to lower your sights when booking the cheapest all-inclusive resorts in Punta Cana (check here how it is easy to save during your all-inclusive vacation), you can have a worry-free holiday as the quality in nearly all hotels is pretty good, especially the price-value ratio.
 That’s my experience from over 25 hotel visits in Punta Cana.

 Nevertheless, it can be worth spending a few extra bucks on your resort, especially if you are planning a stay for a week or more – to prevent getting bored from your hotel.
 You will notice the higher price in terms of food, drinks and room quality.